-- This is a statutory placement, which is defined in law as being "not less than eight consecutive months" in duration.
-Thus, 100% attendance is expected on placement. - The APPEL timetable is flexible, and can thus accommodate attendance at discretionary appointments or events by students during the placement week. - Students must complete 30 hours of placement each week.
-However, if required, your student can decrease the number of hours on placement on one week and increase the number of hours in the following week(s) to complete the required amount of time; for example, 60 hours over two weeks.
-The expectation is that students will regularly complete 30 hours of placement time each week, and any deviation from this is an exception rather than a regular occurrence. - If you are concerned that your student is not meeting the requisite amount of placement time or have any concerns regarding your student's attendance and punctuality, or if your student misses placement according to a pattern which may give cause for concern, e.g. every Monday, please inform either the Practice Educator or the APPEL Operations Team as soon as possible. - During the placement, you will be required to sign a "Declaration of Satisfactory Attendance and Student Behaviour" to confirm that your student has completed the requisite placement time (30 hours per week over eight months, or equivalent).
-You will be asked to complete the form twice, after the first (formative) Competency Assessment and after the second (summative) Competency Assessment.
-If there are issues with punctuality or attendance, please flag this with a Practice Educator or APPEL Operations Team as early as possible and don't wait until completing the form.
+- This is a statutory placement, defined in law as being "not less than eight consecutive months" in duration.
+Thus, 100% attendance is expected on placement. - The APPEL timetable is flexible and can thus accommodate student attendance at discretionary appointments or events during the placement week. - Students must complete 30 hours of placement each week.
+However, where required, a student can decrease the number of hours on placement in one week and increase the number of hours in the following week(s) to complete the required amount of time, for example, 60 hours over two weeks.
+The expectation is that students will regularly complete 30 hours of placement time each week, and any deviation from this is an exception rather than a regular occurrence. - If you are concerned that the student is not meeting the requisite amount of placement time or have any concerns regarding your student's attendance and punctuality, or if the student misses placement according to a pattern that may give cause for concern, e.g. every Monday, please inform either the Practice Educator or the APPEL Operations Team as soon as possible. - During the placement, you will be required to sign a 'Declaration of Satisfactory Attendance and Student Behaviour' to confirm that the student has completed the requisite placement time (30 hours per week over eight months, or equivalent).
+You will be asked to complete the form twice, after the first (formative) competency assessment is completed and after the second (summative) assessment.
+If there are issues with punctuality or attendance, please flag any issues early to the Practice Educator or APPEL office and don't wait until completing the form.